Before you’re able to configure the eight web events you’ll use for optimizing your Facebook ads, you first need to verify your domain.

 Why You Need to Verify Your Domain

-Even before Facebook rolled out Aggregated Event Measurement and the 8-event limit in response to the iOS 14 tracking prompt, it was a good idea to have your domain verified.
+Even before Facebook rolled out Aggregated Event Measurement is Meta's protocol for handling tracking opt-outs from iOS devices.
+AEM initially required advertisers to configure and rank eight events and verify their website, but those requirements were removed in 2023.
+Aggregated Event Measurement still exists, but Meta handles it on the back-end to comply with Apple requirements on privacy.
+More and the 8-event limit in response to the iOS 14 tracking prompt, it was a good idea to have your domain verified.
 I even wrote a blog post about how to verify your domain so that you could edit Facebook post link previews.

 Not only does verifying your domain allow you to edit link previews to your website, but you can also take control over which Facebook pages and advertisers are allowed to do it.
 It’s also been long rumored that Facebook would eventually remove the ability to edit link previews for ads unless you first verify the domain.